vksvicky/PatternSorcerer/README.md

 3. ⏳ Configure code signing
 4. ⏳ Start development (Phase 1)

-## 🤝 Contributing

-This is a personal project.
-For questions or feedback, see the documentation.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.